AdamStuckert/Lu_longipalpis/Workbook.md

 ### Phylogenetic analyses

 1. Ran a full tree approach across the continent with `iqtree.sh` followed by `mergetrees.continent.job`.
+Note that this was *only with divergent (biallelic sites) and set with `+ASC`*.
 2. Extracted BUSCO genes and got their sequences.
+This was the *full gene sequence and was not only biallelic sites.*
+3. Run concordance: `iqtree2 -t concat.treefile --gcf loci.treefile --prefix concord`
+4. Profit??